 Develop an implementation plan to help your colleagues apply strategies from the Science of Learning.
 Prioritise issues and plan how to address them with clearly-defined roles, responsibilities and activities for all involved in students’ learning.

 Any English-medium primary or secondary school, FE college or academy that is committed to the below criteria can sign up to the Science of Learning Programme.

 For the Science of Learning programme to have the desired impact, we recommend that schools enrol the senior leader responsible for curriculum planning, or the Head of Teaching and Learning, plus one middle leader such as a head of department or phase.
 We insist on a minimum of two places – because professional development has more impact when colleagues collaborate and support each other!

 Book your place!

 Evidence Based Education is partnered with the University of Buckingham to offer the Science of Learning module of their online MA Education (Teaching and Learning), which will be available from January 2021.
-The Science of Learning Programme forms the course content for the module and comes with additional reading, marked assignments and activities.
+For additional information about applying, enrolment, and requirements, you can find out more through the University of Buckingham.

 Our other services